waynodiablo/Oystercard/yelp.md

 #### The first test – home page with a link

-Make a spec/features/ directory, and make a new spec file inside it.
+Make a `spec/features/` directory, and make a new spec file inside it.

-`restaurants_feature_spec.rb`:
+`spec/features/restaurants_feature_spec.rb`:

 ```ruby
 require 'rails_helper'